April 27, 2020

 According to the Governor’s announcement, “Essential businesses and manufacturers will be required to provide face coverings to all employees who are not able to maintain six-feet of social distancing, as well as follow new requirements that maximize social distancing and prioritize the well-being of employees and customers.
 This includes occupancy limits for essential businesses and precautions such as staggering shifts and operating only essential lines for manufacturers.”
 Although the details of these forthcoming requirements are not yet known, it appears that those in the construction industry will be impacted.

-As an additional resource, please also refer to our previous article Identifying and Managing Construction Risks During the Coronavirus Pandemicor visit our COVID-19/Coronavirus Resources page.
+As an additional resource, please also refer to our previous article Identifying and Managing Construction Risks During the Coronavirus Pandemic.